Ukabi/PatBot/README.md

 # Cogs

 The current cogs provided are:
-- Welcome: send a custom welcome message to new member.
+- Birthday: Members can give their birthday therefore guild will be notified.
+- Emoji: Import - role-restricted - emojis.
+- EmojiData: Gets the emoji usage and provides statistics for guild or member.
 - Poll: Create a multiple choice poll using Discord reactions.
-- Emoji: Import - role-restricted - emojis.
 - Rolegive: Give members roles when reacting to a message.
-- Birthday: Members can give their birthday therefore guild will be notified.
+- Welcome: Send a custom welcome message to new member.

 # Support